anmarkova2223/Big-O-Explained/README.md

 # Big O Explained Project

-This repo contains code using Javascript, Svelte, D3, and HTML to create a <a href = "https://zoeludena.github.io/Big-O-Explained/">GitHub</a> page that will explain Big O notation.
+This repo contains code using Javascript, Svelte, D3, and HTML to create a <a href = "https://zoeludena.github.io/Big-O-Explained/">GitHub page</a> that will explain Big O notation.
 This is the final project for DSC 106 at UCSD.
 DSC 106 is a class about data visualizations.
 This course introduces the principles, techniques, and algorithms for creating effective data visualizations.
 The class also touched on computer graphics, human-computer interaction, cognitive psychology, design, statistical graphics, and synthesis relevant ideas.

 # Our team: Graphic Girls